Diabetes 101

 Evidently, achieving weight loss through a very low-calorie diet can lead to diabetes remission but this approach is challenging, especially without a structured program and medical supervision.
 So, what is the best and safest way to reverse type 2 diabetes naturally?

-The American Diabetes Association says that a variety of eating plans can safely and efficiently help people with diabetes achieve weight loss.
-They cite that the Mediterranean-style, low-carbohydrate, and vegetarian or plant-based eating patterns are all examples of healthful eating patterns that have shown positive results in research for individuals with type 2 diabetes.[5]
+The American Diabetes Association says that a variety of eating plans can safely and effectively help people with diabetes lose weight.
+They cite Mediterranean-style, low-carbohydrate, and vegetarian or plant-based eating patterns as examples of healthful eating patterns that have shown positive results in research for individuals with type 2 diabetes.[5]
 However, they state that low-carbohydrate eating plans tend to be more difficult to stick to in the long term.[6]
 Because type 2 diabetes reversal depends on sustained weight loss, we don’t recommend low-carb diets.

 Earlier this year, the American College of Lifestyle Medicine came to a consensus that for long-term remission of type 2 diabetes, individuals should focus on changing their style of diet (e.g., the Mediterranean, DASH, or whole-food plant-based diets) instead of simply restricting specific nutrients (e.g., low carbohydrate, low fat, and high protein).[7]